AlexisBalayre/PriceSense/README.md

 1. Clone the repository to your local machine.
 2. Create a virtual environment and activate it: `python3 -m venv venv && source venv/bin/activate`
 3. Install the required packages using the following command: `pip install -r requirements.txt`
+4. Build the Python package using the following command: `python setup.py bdist_wheel`
+5. Your wheel file is stored in the “dist” folder that is now created.
+You can install your library by using:
+    `pip install /path/to/wheelfile.whl`
-4. Download the AWS JARs into PySpark's JAR directory:
+6. Download the AWS JARs into PySpark's JAR directory:

     ```shell
     cd .venv/Lib/site-packages/pyspark/jars || .venv/lib/python3.11/site-packages/pyspark/jars